Skip to content

 If your GP is in the East & North of Hertfordshire – your referral will go to East and North Hertfordshire Community Paediatrics who support the assessments for your area.

 If your GP is in the South & West of Hertfordshire – your referral will go to Hertfordshire Community NHS Trust who support the assessments for your area.
-You will receive contact details for the service, once your referral has been triaged.
+You will receive contact details for the service, once your referral has been reviewed.

 Mental Health, Learning Disability and Neurodiversity (MHLDN) – Neurodiversity transformation programme